Central, Hong Kong

 As the central business district of Hong Kong, it is the area where many multinational financial services corporations have their headquarters.
-Consulates general and consulates of many countries are also located in this area, as is Government Hill, the site of the government headquarters until 2011.
-The area, with its proximity to Victoria Harbour, has served as the centre of trade and financial activities from the earliest days of the British colonial era in 1841, and continues to flourish and serve as the place of administration after the handover to China in 1997.
+Consulates of many countries are also located in this area, as is Government Hill, the site of the government headquarters until 2011.
+The area, with its proximity to Victoria Harbour, has served as the centre of trade and financial activities from the earliest days of the British colonial era in 1841, and continues to flourish and serve as the place of administration since the handover to China in 1997.